nemesiscontreras/remotePiFiles/README.md

-# This tutorial will guide you through opening up the files from your Pi so you can easily write code from your laptop as oppose to trying to edit code via the terminal.
+# Editing Files on the Pi Remotely from your laptop using Atom text editor

- You can also use SSH pr VNC but once you want to edit or write large chunks of code I suggest giving this a try!
+This tutorial will guide you through opening up the files from your Pi so you can easily write code from your laptop as oppose to trying to edit code via the terminal.You can also use SSH pr VNC but once you want to edit or write large chunks of code I suggest giving this a try!
  The  steps  are based on this write up: